Intermediate20 min readPackaging

 Schneider Electric Counters Example for Packaging Automation

 Complete working example demonstrating Counters implementation for Packaging Automation using Schneider Electric EcoStruxure Machine Expert.
-This code has been tested on Modicon M580 hardware.
+Follows Schneider Electric naming conventions.
+Tested on Modicon M580 hardware.

 // Schneider Electric EcoStruxure Machine Expert - Packaging Automation Control